bethcha/newsoverview/README.md

 3. Fix `pygooglenews`:

+**You only need to do this step if you've run step 4 and you get an error relating to `feedparser.py`**

 There is one line of code that needs editing for `pygooglenews` to work properly.
 This error is in the module `feedparser.py`.
 There are two ways to fix this problem; you can either:

   * Run the program and use the error to navigate to `feedparser.py`